chimera-linux/cports/Packaging.md

 The following options apply to a single package and need to be specified for subpackages separately if needed:

+* `keepempty` *(false)* By default, `cbuild` will prune all empty directories from every package.
+This can be used to override that.
+It should almost never be used.
+However, there are some cases, notably `base-files`, where keeping empty directories is intended.
 * `scanrundeps` *(true)* This specifies whether automatic runtime dependencies are scanned for the package.
 By default, ELF files are scanned for their dependencies, which is usually desirable, but not always.